Lapeirousia oreogena: Description

 The flowers are actinomorphic, being star-shaped, rather than the two-lipped flowers that are common for the cabong genus Lapeirousia.
 The flowers of L. oreogena are protandrous, meaning the male sexual organs develop before the female.
 The flowers are scentless to the human nose.
 They are borne on an inflorescence at ground level, in the shape of a spiralling spike on slender, undulating bracts that are green in colour.
 Flowers per plant vary between year to year, in vigorous plants, they can have five spikes with up to 20 flowers per spike.
 They are violet in color, with the tepal bases having black to dark purple blotches in an inner ring, with six cream colored markings that are shaped resembling isosceles triangles or arrowheads that point towards the entrance of the corolla tube.
 These markings serve as functional nectar guides to facilitate the successful insertion of the pollinator fly's proboscis during pollination.
 The flowers are 2 cm in diameter.
 The flowers have six tepals which are slightly obovate in shape, with the upper parts rounded and slightly curving inwards.
-There are small attenuating points at the tepal tips.
 At the base of the flower is a long perianth tube at a length of 4.5-6 cm.
 Both the tepals and the flower markings are UV absorptive.

 Due to the actinomorphic nature of the flower, the stamens and style are symmetrically disposed.
 There are three stamens which stand erect at the centre of the flower.
 The anthers are oblong in shape, and are blue-purple in colour.
 The style has three branches, the thinner-style branches are slightly longer than the rest.
-The filaments are a pale-bluish in colour.
 L. oreogena is known to be able to set seed in greenhouses where insects were excluded, implying partial autogamy, but field studies demonstrate that the plant is dependent on pollinator visitation for seed production.

 Flowering occurs in late winter and early spring, from August to September.
 Flowers generally are open from 3 to 5 days, and stigmas are extended and open on days 2 to 3.